 The item "the ability to respond toward customer/supplier query time" with a mean value of 4.45 and a standard deviation of .700 indicate an agreement that the organizations for the study have the ability to respond toward customer/supplier query on timely.
-The item "the ability to respond to help our customers by providing the services that the customers need" with a mean value of 4.31 and a standard deviation of 797 indicate an agreement that the organizations for the study have the ability to respond to help our customers by providing the services that the customers need.
-The item "the flexibility to change customer and supplier requirement whenever needed" with a mean value of 4.15 and a standard deviation of .921 indicate an agreement that the organizations for the study have the flexibility to change customer and supplier requirement whenever needed.
-The item "the flexibility to reduce the product/service lead times" mean value of 4.13 and a standard deviation of .868 indicate an agreement that the organizations for the study have the flexibility to reduce the product/service lead times.
+The item "the ability to respond to help our customers by providing the services that the customers need" with a mean value of 4.31 and a standard deviation of.797 indicate an agreement that the organizations for the study have the ability to respond to help our customers by providing the services that the customers need.
+The item "the flexibility to change customer and supplier requirement whenever needed" with a mean value of 4.15 and a standard deviation of .921 indicate an agreement that the organizations for the study have the flexibility to reduce the product/service lead times" with a mean value of 4.13 and a standard deviation of.868 indicate an agreement that the organizations for the study have the flexibility to reduce the product/service lead times.

 The item "the flexibility in customer and supplier satisfaction" with a mean value of 3.82 and a standard deviation of 1.195 indicate neutral to affirm that the organizations for the study are either ensuring the flexibility in customer and supplier satisfaction or not ensuring the flexibility in customer and supplier satisfaction.
-The item "the flexibility in utilization of resource in the delivery of services" with a mean value of 4.19 and a standard deviation of.825 indicate an agreement that the organizations for the study have the flexibility in utilization of resource in the delivery of services.
-The item "the ability to perform the promised service dependably" with a mean value of 4.24 and a standard deviation of 818 indicate an agreement that the organizations for the study have the ability to perform the promised service dependably.
+The item "the flexibility in utilization of resource in the delivery of services" with a mean value of 4.19 and a standard deviation of.825 indicate an agreement that the organizations for the study have the flexibility in utilization of resource dependably" with a mean value of 4.24 and a standard deviation of.818 indicate an agreement that the organizations for the ability to perform the promised service dependably.

 The item "the ability to perform the service accurately" with a mean value of 4.26 and a standard deviation of .760 indicate an agreement that the organizations for the study have the ability to perform the service accurately.
-The item "the ability to inspire trust and confidence with customer and supplier" with a mean value of 4.22 and a standard deviation of.808 indicate an agreement that the organizations for the study have the ability to inspire trust and confidence with customer and supplier.
+The item "the ability to inspire trust and confidence with customer and supplier" with a mean value of 4.22 and a standard deviation of .808 indicate an agreement that the organizations for the study have the ability to inspire trust and confidence with customer and supplier.
 The item "the ability to have accurate forecasting techniques in fulfilling unexpected demand" with a mean value of 4.24 and a standard deviation of .802 indicate an agreement that the organizations for the study have the ability to have accurate forecasting techniques in fulfilling unexpected demand.
-The item "the ability to have reliable information systems in order to meet customer satisfaction" with a mean value of 4.28 and a standard deviation of .709 indicate an agreement that the organizations for the study have the ability to have reliable information systems in order to meet customer satisfaction.
+The item "the ability to have reliable information systems in order to meet customer satisfaction" with a mean value of 4.28 and a standard deviation of .709 indicate an agreement that the organizations for the study have the study have the ability to have the ability to have reliable information systems in order to meet customer satisfaction.